Environmental Management

 Although the environmental issues being dealt with at the state and regional level differ, the Toyota Boshoku group has set high standards for all of its activities, which can be managed and implemented by each committee.

-- Abnormalities: In case oil, etc., has leaked into a public waterway at a level that exceeds legal, by law and agreement standard values
+- Non-compliances: In case oil, etc. has leaked into a public waterway at a level that exceeds legal, by law and agreement standard values

 Complaints: In case of contact from a local citizen, government, etc., alleging physical damage or psychological effects on account of the company